qapage/qapage.github.io/_posts/2025-12-21-All-about-Non-Human-Identities-NHIs.md

 **Key Principle:** Think of NHIs as no different from humans and manage them similarly.

-In general:
+At a high level:

-1. **Inventory** — Create and maintain an inventory of NHIs
+1. **Inventory** — Create and maintain an inventory of NHIs.
-2. **Ownership** — Who owns which NHI?
+2. **Ownership** — Make it clear who owns which NHI.
-3. **Purpose** — What is the scope and responsibility of each NHI?
+3. **Purpose** — Define the scope and responsibility of each NHI.
-4. **Least Privilege** — What is the least amount of access needed for each NHI to meet its purpose?
+4. **Least Privilege** — Grant the least amount of access needed to fulfill that purpose.
-5. **Short-lived Access** — What is the shortest amount of access time we can give this NHI and still have it be useful?
+5. **Short-lived credentials** — Minimize credential lifetime and automate rotation.
-6. **Lifecycle** — Create a process and system for how you onboard, change, and retire NHIs on a regular basis
+6. **Lifecycle** — Standardize how you create, change, and retire NHIs.

-Let's look at each of these sections in a little bit more detail.
+Below is a bit more detail on each.

 ### Inventory of NHIs

-We need to know what NHIs exist before we can set out to manage them.
-So this is the first step.
+You need to know what exists before you can manage it.

 **Goal:** Create a map of every non-human identity and credential in your environment.